 Now, if your pop tarts seem a little floppy when you transfer them to the cooling rack, don’t be alarmed!
 They’ll stiffen up as they cool.

 This happens because the moisture from the inside tries to escape the pastry in the oven, creating a flexible dough.
 As the pop tarts cool, they’ll dry out and become that classic pop tart we all know and love!

-- Strawberry Pop Tart Shortbread
+- Strawberry Pop Tarts with Shortbread

-- Puff Pastry Snickerdoodle S’mores Pop Tarts
+- S’mores Pop Tarts Recipe (with Puff Pastry)

 If you make these delicious cookies and cream homemade pop tarts, make sure to tag me @butternutbakery on Instagram!
 I love seeing my recipes come to life in YOUR kitchen.
 To save this recipe for later, pin it using the button on the recipe card, the buttons above or below this post, or hover over any of the images to get that pin it button.
 Happy baking!Print